 The Australian superannuation system was designed to benefit all Australians.
-However, the unique needs of Aboriginal and Torres Strait Islander (ATSI) peoples are often overlooked.
-Many indigenous Australians face challenges such as accessing and engaging with their super, as well as a lack of financial literacy, which is a major cause of social isolation.
+However, the unique needs of Aboriginal and Torres Strait Islander peoples are often overlooked.
+Many Aboriginal and Torres Strait Islander peoples face challenges such as accessing and engaging with their super, as well as a lack of financial literacy, which is a major cause of social isolation.
 All of these things result in financial insecurity and poor retirement outcomes.

 Helping Aboriginal and Torres Strait Island peoples engage with their super